karpanai/karpanai-web/data/blog/2006/05/02/this-will-do-just-fine.md

 >
 > “Swami?”
 >
-> “Too close to my mom’s school.”
+> “Too close to my mom's school.”
 >
 > “Oh you chicken.”
 >
 > “Screw you.
-Let’s do Padmalaya then.”
+Let's do Padmalaya then.”
 >
 > “Ok. sorry.
 Jayshanthi, then.
 It is far away from the city.”
 >
-> The silent third guy chimed in now: “But, that’s a stones throw from my house.”
+> The silent third guy chimed in now: “But, that's a stones throw from my house.”
 >
 > “Umm.. too bad dude.
 The two of us are going there anyway.”